yhsure/perturbations/README.md

 ![Perturbations logo](data/perturbs_small.png)
-# Explainable perturbations for models in single-cell sequencing
+# What do single-cell models already know about perturbations?

 ### Abstract
-Generative models learn underlying dynamics of data and can do more than just reconstruction.
-By leveraging output gradients with respect to the latent dimensions, we explore a simple approach to infer arbitrary perturbation effects on interpretive flow maps within high-dimensional biological datasets.
+Generative models implicitly learn underlying dynamics of data and can do more than just reconstruction.
+By leveraging output gradients with respect to the latent dimensions, we explore a simple approach to infer arbitrary perturbation effects which generates interpretive flow maps within high-dimensional biological datasets.
 By applying this method to several cases in single-cell RNA-sequencing, we demonstrate its use in inferring effects from knockdown, overexpression, toxin response and embryonic development.
-This approach can further add global structure to dimensionality reductions which only preserve local patterns.
-Needing only a decoder, our method simplifies analyses, is adaptable with already trained models, and offers clearer insights into cellular dynamics without complex setups.
+This approach can further add global structure to dimensionality reductions which normally only preserve local patterns.
+Needing only a decoder, our method simplifies analyses, is applicable to already trained models, and offers clearer insights into cellular dynamics without complex setups.
 In turn, this gives a more straightforward interpretation of results, making it easier to discern underlying biological pathways with easily understandable visual representations.

 ### Running the project
 To reproduce the results, follow these steps.